raphamorim/react-tv/README.md

 #### 4: Running It!

-Run emulator and devices (should pack, build and run on emulator):
+Run the emulator and devices (should pack, build and run it on the emulator):

 ```
 $ react-tv run-webos